tmllull/raspi/owncloud/README.md

 ## Access to OwnCloud from any device (not only on local net)

-If you want to acces to your OwnCloud from other devices that not are in the same local net, you need to configure no-ip first.
-Follow [this](https://github.com/tmllull/raspi/tree/master/no-ip) steps.
+If you want to acces to your OwnCloud from other devices that not are in the same local net, you need to [configure no-ip](https://github.com/tmllull/raspi/tree/master/no-ip)

 Then, just loggin to your OwnCloud from your local address as admin, and change the final address on your browser for this